The Seasons (ballet): Synopsis

-Cornflowers and poppies revel in the light and warmth of the sun.
+Cornflowers and poppies revel in the light and warmth of the sun; the spirit of the corn appears.
 They take rest after their exertion.
 Now naiads appear, who bring water to refresh the growth, and the Spirit of Corn dances in thanksgiving.
-Satyrs and fauns enter playing their pipes, and attempt to carry off the Spirit of the Corn, but she is rescued by the wind of Zephyr.
+Satyrs and fauns enter playing their pipes, and attempt to carry off the Spirit of the Corn, but she and the flowers are rescued by the wind of Zephyr.